Steven Best: Ban from entering the United Kingdom

 In 2005, Best planned to attend a rally to celebrate the closure—as a result of protests from the animal rights movement—of Newchurch Farm, where guinea pigs were being bred for research purposes.
 Charles Clarke, the British Home Secretary, said he would rely on new Home Office rules preventing people from enter the UK if they "foment, justify or glorify terrorist violence in further of particular beliefs; seek to provoke others to terrorist acts; foment other serious criminal activity or seek to provoke others to serious criminal acts."
 In a letter to Best dated August 24, 2005, Clarke cited a comment by Best quoted by The Daily Telegraph: "We are not terrorists, but we are a threat.
 We are a threat both economically and philosophically.
 Our power is not in the right to vote but the power to stop production.
 We will break the law and destroy property until we win."
 Best is also alleged to have said that the animal rights movement did not want to "reform" vivisectionists but to "wipe them off the face of the earth."

 The letter from the Home Secretary said: "In expressing such views, it is considered that you are fomenting and justifying terrorist violence and seeking to provoke others to terrorist acts and fomenting other serious criminal activity and seeking to provoke others to serious criminal acts."
 The letter was dated the same day that the Home Office published its new list of behaviors that would see people banned from the UK.
 Under the list, people who write, speak, run a website, or use their positions as teachers to express views that "foment, justify, or glorify violence in furtherance of particular beliefs" will be banned or deported.
 The British government called the new measures part of its "ongoing work to tackle terrorism and extremism."
-Best responded by saying it didn't surprise him.
+Best said he was not surprised by the ban.
 He told the Chronicle of Higher Education: "It was only a matter of time, especially after the July 7, 2005 London bombings.
 The climate in Britain is totally unbelievable.
 It's very fascist.
 It's becoming a police state."